elysiajs/documentation/docs/handler.md

 ```

 ::: tip
-KingWorld encourages object destructuring, but `set` is an exception.
+Elysia encourages object destructuring, but `set` is an exception.
 As destructured primitive value is not linked to the object, in order to make `set` work properly, we need to use `set.value`
 :::

 ## Response
-Returning value from `Handler`, KingWorld will try to map returned value into `Response`.
+Returning value from `Handler`, Elysia will try to map returned value into `Response`.

 For eaxmple, to return an object, you should stringify the content first and then set response header of `Content-Type` to `application/json`.